leftthomas/R2Plus1D-C3D/README.md

 ```
 Visdom now can be accessed by going to `127.0.0.1:8097` in your browser, or your own host address if specified.

-## Benchmarks
+## Benchmarks(STL10)

 Default PyTorch Adam optimizer hyperparameters were used with no learning
 rate scheduling.
-Epochs with batch size of 30 takes ~15 minutes on a NVIDIA GTX 1070 GPU.
+Epochs with batch size of 60 takes ~3 minutes on a NVIDIA GTX TiTAN GPU.

 - Loss/Accuracy Graphs
 <table>